The following table outlines the typical water maintenance program required for an Arctic Spa fitted with Spa Boy Version 1 R1.

 Low pH – Can be raised by adding Arctic Pure, Adjust Up to the spa water.

 High pH – Can be lowered by adding Arctic Pure, Adjust Down to spa water.

 545-550 mV is the Optimum Range factory default setting.

-The user may adjust higher if preferred through the My Arctic Spa Web Page.
+The user may adjust higher if preferred by contacting their dealer to have it adjusted.
 Spa Boy will strive to maintain ORP within the Optimum Range.